flame-engine/flame/doc/flame/camera.md

 of viewports available, and you can always implement your own.

 The `Viewport` is a component, which means you can add other components to it.
-These children components will be affected by the viewport's position, but not by its clip mask.
+These child components will be affected by the viewport's position, but not by its clip mask.
 Thus, if a viewport is a "window" into the game world, then its children are things that you can put on top of the window.